cicada-lang/cicada-plct/STYLE-GUIDE.md

 We do not force any commit message style, just write clear and easy to understand messages.

-# About documentation

-## Use of abbreviations
+# Use of abbreviations

-Do not use to much abbreviations.
+In documentation and everyday discussion, do not use too much abbreviations.

 If you must, explain them before using.